-Feedback is either classified as bug fix or regular change request:
+Feedback is either classified as a bug fix or a regular change request:

 - Bug fixes: By definition, bug fixes only constitute minor changes to the software code and complement existing device features instead of introducing new ones or removing existing ones.
 Bug fixes must not 1) Constitute significant changes to the medical device as defined by the criteria outlined in the change assessment list and 2) Introduce new risks or failure modes

 - Regular Change Requests: All other changes that are not classified as a bug fix.

 The processing of changes is based on the following regulatory provisions and guidances:

 - Medical Device Directive, Annex II Section 3.4 and Section 4.4

 - Medical Device Regulation, Annex IX Chapter II Section 4.10: “Changes to the approved device shall require approval from the notified body which issued the EU technical documentation assessment certificate where such changes could affect the safety and performance of the device or the conditions prescribed for use of the device.
 Where the manufacturer plans to introduce any of the above-mentioned changes it shall inform the notified body which issued the EU technical documentation assessment certificate thereof.
 The notified body shall assess the planned changes and decide whether the planned changes require a new conformity assessment in accordance with Article 52 or whether they could be addressed by means of a supplement to the EU technical documentation assessment certificate.
 In the latter case, the notified body shall assess the changes, notify the manufacturer of its decision and, where the changes are approved, provide it with a supplement to the EU technical documentation assessment certificate.”